Skip to main content

 Choosing “Advanced Search” will let you construct a search with many different conditions.
 For example, you can do a keyword search narrowed down to a certain author.
 You can also search by language, publication date, or other criteria.

-If you would like to request books to either pick up at the library or be sent to your home then please follow the instructions on the Request Books page.
+If you would like to request books to either pick up at the library or be sent to your home then please follow the instructions on the Request Materials page.

 Summit